Troubadour (song)

 "Troubadour" is a song written by Leslie Satcher and Monty Holmes, and recorded by American country music singer George Strait.
 It was released in June 2008 as the second single and title track from his album Troubadour.
 The song was the 86th chart single of his career.
 It has become his 79th Top Ten single on the Billboard Hot Country Songs chart.
 "Troubadour" was nominated for Best Male Country Vocal Performance at the 2009 Grammy Awards.
 Vince Gill sings background vocals on the single.

 Content

 The song is a ballad in which the narrator reflects on his life as a troubadour, feeling that he is content with what he has accomplished ("I was a young troubadour when I rode in on a song / I'll be an old troubadour when I'm gone").

+Personnel

+Credits are adapted from the liner notes of Troubadour.